 Credit-impaired financial asset that is subsequently cured

-When a financial asset is paid in full or no longer credit-impaired (‘cured’), the difference between:
+When a financial asset is fully repaid or no longer considered credit-impaired (‘cured’), the difference between:

-- the interest that would be calculated by applying the effective interest rate to the gross carrying amount of the credit-impaired financial asset and
+- interest calculated by applying the effective interest rate to the gross carrying amount of the credit-impaired financial asset, and

-- the interest recognised by applying the effective interest rate to amortised cost of the asset, i.e. after deducting ECL from the gross amount
+- interest recognised by applying the effective interest rate to the asset’s amortised cost, i.e., after subtracting the expected credit losses from the gross amount

 is recognised as a reversal of impairment loss.
-This approach may result in net reversal if impairment losses recognised on a given asset to date.
-See relevant IFRIC agenda decision.
+This method might result in a net reversal if impairment losses were recognised on a given asset to date.
+For further detail, please refer to the relevant agenda decision.

 Loan commitments and financial guarantee contracts

-As a rule, ECL should be recognised for loan commitments and financial guarantee contracts that are not measured at FVTPL.
-The date that the entity becomes a party to the irrevocable commitment should be considered to be the date of initial recognition for the purposes of applying the IFRS 9 impairment requirements (IFRS 9.5.5.6).
+Typically, ECL must be recognised for loan commitments and financial guarantee contracts that are not measured at fair value through profit or loss (FVTPL).
+The date at which the entity becomes a party to the irrevocable commitment is considered as the initial recognition date for applying the IFRS 9 impairment requirements (IFRS 9.5.5.6).

 Cash shortfalls

-For a financial guarantee contract, the entity is required to make payments only in the event of a default by the debtor in accordance with the terms of the instrument that is guaranteed.
-Accordingly, cash shortfalls for the purpose of ECL measurement are the expected payments to reimburse the holder for a credit loss that it incurs less any amounts that the entity expects to receive from the holder, the debtor or any other party.
-If the asset is fully guaranteed, the estimation of cash shortfalls for a financial guarantee contract would be consistent with the estimations of cash shortfalls for the asset subject to the guarantee (IFRS 9.B5.5.32).
+For a financial guarantee contract, the entity is required to make payments only if the debtor defaults per the terms of the guaranteed instrument.
+Consequently, cash shortfalls for ECL measurement are defined as the expected payments made to compensate the holder for a credit loss incurred, less any amounts that the entity expects to receive from the holder, the debtor, or any other party.
+If the asset is fully guaranteed, the estimation of cash shortfalls for a financial guarantee contract would align with the cash shortfall estimations for the guaranteed asset (IFRS 9.B5.5.32).

 Discount rate

-ECL on loan commitments should be discounted using the effective interest rate (EIR), or its approximation, that will be applied when recognising the financial asset resulting from the loan commitment.
-ECL on financial guarantee contracts, or on loan commitments for which the EIR cannot be determined, are discounted by applying a discount rate that reflects the current market assessment of the time value of money and the risks that are specific to the cash flows but only if, and to the extent that, the risks are taken into account by adjusting the discount rate instead of adjusting the cash shortfalls being discounted (IFRS 9.B5.5.47-48).
+ECL on loan commitments should be discounted using the effective interest rate, or a close approximation, which will be applied when recognising the financial asset resulting from the loan commitment.
+ECL on financial guarantee contracts, or on loan commitments for which the EIR cannot be determined, should be discounted using a rate reflecting the current market assessment of the time value of money and specific cash flow risks, as long as these risks are accounted for by adjusting the discount rate rather than the cash shortfalls being discounted (IFRS 9.B5.5.47-48).

-For the purpose of applying the impairment requirements of IFRS 9, a financial asset that is recognised following a draw down on a loan commitment should be treated as a continuation of that commitment instead of as a new financial instrument.
-The ECL on the financial asset should therefore be measured considering the initial credit risk of the loan commitment from the date that the entity became a party to the irrevocable commitment (IFRS 9.B5.5.47).
+When applying the impairment requirements of IFRS 9, a financial asset recognised following a drawdown on a loan commitment should be viewed as a continuation of that commitment, rather than a new financial instrument.
+Thus, the ECL on the financial asset should be measured considering the initial credit risk of the loan commitment from the date that the entity became party to the irrevocable commitment (IFRS 9.B5.5.47).

 Presentation and use of loss allowance